interledger-deprecated/ilp-plugin-settlement-adapter/README.md

 though.
 The first part is receipt of real funds, and the second part is crediting a trustline/trust-based account.

-`ilp-plugin-meta` handles this second step by intercepting incoming transfers on a settlement plugin, attaching an ILP header to make sure that the funds are routed to credit the right account, and then emitting the transfer.
+`ilp-plugin-settlement-adapter` handles this second step by intercepting incoming transfers on a settlement plugin, attaching an ILP header to make sure that the funds are routed to credit the right account, and then emitting the transfer.

-Because the ILP header needs to contain the destination amount, and because settlements aren't necessarily done over a system where ILP quoting is possible, `ilp-plugin-meta` uses `ilp-core` to quote incoming payments by source amount.
+Because the ILP header needs to contain the destination amount, and because settlements aren't necessarily done over a system where ILP quoting is possible, `ilp-plugin-settlement-adapter` uses `ilp-core` to quote incoming payments by source amount.

 ## How do I use this?

-`ilp-plugin-meta` looks a lot like a normal plugin, in the configuration.
+`ilp-plugin-settlement-adapter` looks a lot like a normal plugin, in the configuration.
 Say you had an optimistic plugin configured like so:

 ```js